 The former home of El Pomar founders Spencer and Julie Penrose now serves as a nonprofit conference and education center owned and operated by El Pomar Foundation.
 The stunning scenery and first-rate facilities combine to make a meeting at Penrose House a one-of-a-kind experience.

-This innovative outreach program engages more than 70 local community leaders from Colorado's 64 counties who serve on El Pomar's 11 regional councils.
-Council members offer insight and perspective on the important issues in their own communities to inform El Pomar's grant making across the state.
-Each regional council recommends $200,000 in grants annually and serves as a sounding board for the Foundation's activities across the state.
+This innovative outreach program engages more than 70 local community leaders from across Colorado who serve on El Pomar's 11 regional councils.
+Council members offer insight into the important issues in their own communities to inform El Pomar's grant making across the state.
+Each regional council recommends up to $200,000 in grants annually and serves as a sounding board for the Foundation's activities across the state.

 Rocky Mountain Tax Seminar for Private Foundations